paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 ## § 6208.
 Radio Free Asia
 **(a) Authority**

-(1) Grants authorized under [section 6204 of this title](./chapter-071-united-states-international-broadcasting.md#section-6204) shall be available to make annual grants for the purpose of carrying out radio broadcasting to the following countries: The People’s Republic of China, Burma, Cambodia, Laos, North Korea, Tibet, and Vietnam.
+(1) Grants authorized under [section 6204 of this title](./chapter-071-united-states-international-broadcasting.md#section-6204) shall be available to make annual grants for the purpose of carrying out radio broadcasting to Asia.

 (2) Such broadcasting service shall be referred to as “Radio Free Asia”.

 **(b) Functions** Radio Free Asia shall—

-(1) provide accurate and timely information, news, and commentary about events in the respective countries of Asia and elsewhere; and
+(1) provide accurate and timely information, news, and commentary about events in Asia and elsewhere; and

 (2) be a forum for a variety of opinions and voices from within Asian nations whose people do not fully enjoy freedom of expression.